MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 	For more information, see [Relational or non-relational data platform](/dotnet/architecture/cloud-native/relational-vs-nosql-data).

-- **Minimize the types of data stores.** The approach of storing different types of data in mulitiple distinct data stores can be beneficial for mature organizations with expertise across various data platforms.
+- **Minimize the types of data stores.** The approach of storing different types of data in multiple distinct data stores can be beneficial for mature organizations with expertise across various data platforms.
 However, it often introduces unnecessary complexity for startups and smaller organizations.
 It's usually more effective to focus on one or a small number of data stores.

 	If you don't have the business justification for adopting that approach, avoid it.
 Instead, focus your efforts on one or a small number of data stores.